 All devices in a given HyperTransport chain receive the same PWROK and RESET# signals.
-HyperTransport technology devices must sample PWROK and RESET# as inputs, and may optionally drive these signals low as open-drain outputs.
-Pullup resistors must be provided by the system.
-These signals control the power-up and reset sequence for their HyperTransport links, and may or may not also control the power-up and reset sequence for other logic within the device-
+HyperTransport devices must sample PWROK and RESET# as inputs, and Gen1 devices may optionally drive these signals low as open-drain outputs.
+Pullup resistors and appropriate buffering must be provided by the system.
+These signals control the power-up and reset sequence for their HyperTransport links, and may or may not also control the power-up and reset sequence for other logic within the device-this is device-specific.

-this is device-specific.
 See Section 4.1.2 for a description of these signals in the context of systems with multiple HyperTransport chains.
 See Chapter 12 for information on reset sequencing.

-HyperTransport technology devices deployed in x86 or other systems requiring power management include the signals listed in Table 3, which are used during the sequencing of system activities such as power-savings state transitions.
-These signals are also open-drain wired-OR, allowing multiple sources to request link disconnection and reconnection, and requiring pullup resistors.
+HyperTransport devices deployed in x86 or other systems requiring power management include the signals listed in Table 3, which are used during the sequencing of system activities such as powersavings state transitions.
+These signals are also open-drain wired-OR in Gen1 systems, allowing multiple sources to request link disconnection and reconnection, and requiring pullup resistors.